Admission to the University

 A Returning Graduate Student wishing to return to the same degree/major:

-Graduate Admissions will begin the approval process upon receipt of the online Application for Re-Admission (see B-1).
-The application must be completed for the program you were previously enrolled.
+Graduate Admissions will begin the approval process upon receipt of the online application for readmission (see B-1).
+The application must be completed for the program previously enrolled in.

 A Returning Graduate Student wishing to change to different degree/major: